sendwyre/yes-compliance-token/YESToken.md

 design fosters a safe, legally compliant blockchain environment.

 We provision the compliance attestation through ERC721-compliant non-fungible tokens.
-This interfacing allows end-users to independently, freely, and securely associate or de-associate their compliance status with a large number of Ethereum accounts at their own discretion.
+This interfacing allows end-users to independently, freely, and securely associate or de-associate their compliance status with many Ethereum addresses at their own discretion.

 These tokens are issued by _validators_.
-These are organizations which provide specific verifications for end-users; ultimately, the minter reputation backs the attestations they distribute.
-The specific statements allowable are defined authoritatively by this document and may be country-specific.
+These are organizations which provide specific verifications for end-users; ultimately, the ecosystem owner (Wyre) backs the attestations distributed on the network.
+The specific attestations allowed are defined authoritatively by this document and may be country-specific.

-When an end-user attempts to interact with some 3rd-party financial service or application which supports this protocol (an _integrator_), they can query the compliance status of the end-user on the blockchain.
-Beyond the ERC721 address management interface, a set of query APIs are defined so that the partner can contextualize their needs and quickly acquire an authoritative answer.
+When an end-user attempts to interact with some 3rd-party financial service or application which supports this protocol (an _integrator_), the application can quickly query the compliance status of the end-user on the blockchain.
+Beyond the ERC721 interface, a set of query APIs are defined so that the partner can contextualize their needs and acquire a direct authoritative answer on the compliance status of a particular address.
 All defined attestations are boolean; they may be present or not, without degree.

 One deployed contract of this token encompasses a single ecosystem of recognized minters in the space.
 This ensures that any partner attempting to query compliance status need not ask many minters separately, but rather